danwerner21/UniFLEX/README.md

 process protection, Interrupts.
 It worked for me and others very well in that sense.

+!!!
+For those who can't program their own GAL's and/or EPROM's: I am able and willing to help here,but only for this project.
+Drop me an email and we will see how to arrange things.

 One last word of advise: If you plan to build this project, invest in a good soldering iron, if you have it not already!!